Many authors use a self-hosted WordPress site because of the promotional benefits it offers. But is your site secure?

-The advantages of being able to integrate social media sharing, add monetising options and most importantly, gain far more organic traffic from Google and Bing make the small investment in hosting fees, money well spent.
+The advantages of being able to integrate social media sharing, add monetising options and most importantly, gain far more organic traffic from Google and Bing make the small investment in managed WordPress hosting fees, money well spent.

 Their aim is not necessarily to steal your information.
 More likely, they want to gain access to your site to try to add or inject malware, adware or possibly viruses into your site.

 To enjoy all the benefits WordPress offers it is essential to take a few simple precautions to ensure that your site is safe from attack.

 1. Check your username